Royal Icing Recipe

-Decorate impressive cookies and cakes with this easy to make royal icing.
+Decorate impressive cookies and cakes with this easy-to-make royal icing recipe.
 Take those baked sweets to the next level!

-Royal Icing used to decorate star shaped sugar cookies
+Royal Icing recipe used to decorate star shaped sugar cookies

-Royal Icing is a pure white icing that dries to a smooth, hard, matte finish.
-Besides its lovely finish it also colors beautifully.
+This royal icing recipe is a pure white icing that dries to a smooth, hard, matte finish.
+Besides its lovely finish, it also colors beautifully.
 This is perfect for frosting cakes and cookies, and for creating lovely piping decorations such as flowers, borders, and lettering.

 Meringue powder for royal icing recipe